nandahkrishna/CodeChef/README.md

 # CodeChef
-My solutions to Competitive Programming problems on CodeChef
+This repository contains my solutions to Competitive Programming problems on CodeChef.